How I work

 What it is

 The deepest version of this work.
-Regular sessions, a plan we revise together as your body tells us things, and unhurried access to twenty years of clinical experience while you're trying to make sense of all of it.
+Regular sessions, a plan we revise together as your body tells us things, and unhurried access to more than thirty years of clinical experience while you're trying to make sense of all of it.

 Emotional support